everyclass/everyclass-server/README.md

 ### Branch Policy

-Please get familiar with **git-flow** before you start contributing.
-It's a work flow to make source code better to manage.

-We have the following branches :
-- **development**: All development goes on in this branch.
-If you're making a contribution, please make a pull request to development.
-PRs to must pass a build check and a unit-test check on Travis.
+- All your development goes on **feature/feature-name** branch.
+When you are done, make a pull request or just merge to `master` branch if you have permission
-- **master**: This is the actual code running on the [server](https://every.admirable.one).
-After significant features/bug-fixes are accumulated on development, we make a version update, and make a release.
+- Tagged commits following the pattern `vX.X.X` will be watched by Travis, our continuous integration tool, which runs unit-test check, builds Docker image, pushes the image to our private registry and updates services in `staging` environment.
+Tags following the pattern `vX.X.X_testing` will upgrade the `testing` environment.
+- Commits should be tested in staging environment first before they are deployed to production environment.

 ### Contributions Best Practices